Google 3-Pack Fast Facts

 If you are a multi-location brand or franchise, the Google 3-Pack is more important than ever before.
-It’s what consumers see clearly and concisely as they use their mobile devices as an essential way to search for products, services, and dining options near them.
-See our groundbreaking report on why and when consumers search.
+It's what consumers see clearly and concisely as they use their mobile devices as an essential way to search for products, services, and dining options near them.

 When Google introduced the 3-Pack they said, "We are constantly exploring the best way to bring a better search experience to our users.
 This update provides people with more relevant information, including photos, reviews and prices, for searches that have multiple results for a given location."